 Why Visions Work Better Than Goals

 So why are visions more successful than goals?

 For one, goals are not nearly flexible enough.
-If you have a goal, then this gives you one thing you’re trying accomplish and only one idea of how to get there.
-If it doesn’t go to plan, you have the freedom to change the steps you’re going to take to get there or bend them to fit your current lifestyle, plans, and free time.
+If you have a dream, this gives you one thing you’re trying to accomplish and only one idea of how to get there.
+If it doesn’t go to plan, you have the freedom to change the steps you’re going to take to get there or bend them to fit your current lifestyle, goals, and free time.

 Another reason visions work better is that they have more emotional content.
-When you visualize something, the same region’s fire in your brain as though it was actually happening.
-This, in turn, means that you can actually trigger the emotion as though it were happening.
+When you visualize something, the same region fires in your brain as though it was happening.
+This, in turn, means that you can trigger the emotion as though it were happening.
 And it’s this emotion we can use to motivate ourselves to go through with plans!

 I hope you enjoyed that.

 Check out my Brand New Course – New Year, New Mindset.